memfault/interrupt/_drafts/i2c-overview.md

 ## Why use I2C

+I2C has many advantages:
+1. It is cheap to implement, with fewer pins than SPI, and a simpler physical layer than CAN (no differential signalling).
+2. It supports up to 127 devices on a bus with only two pins.
+3. It goes up to 400Kbps, which is fast enough for many human interfaces as well as fan control, temperature sensing and other low-speed contol loops.
+4. Historically, it has been less onerous for manufacturers to include than some of the 1-wire protocols which were strongly patented.

+Many of the sensors and actuators in devices all around us use everywhere: temperature sensors, accelerometers, gyroscopes, fans, video bridging cheaps, gpio expanders, EEPROMS, ...etc.

+I2C is not appropriate for all applications however:
+1. When higher bandwidth is required, SPI may the right choice.
+MIPI can go even faster, and is often used in displays and cameras.
+2. If reliability is a must, CAN is the bus of choice.
+It is found in cars and other vehicles.
+3. When a single device is on the bus, UART may work just as well.

 ## Anatomy of an I2C transaction

 I2C is made up of two signals: a clock (SCL), and a data line (SDA).
 By default, the lines are pulled high by resistors.
 To communicate, a device pulls lines low and releases them to let them rise back to high.

 ### Ones and Zeroes